Looking for the best hikes in Anchorage, Alaska? From city views to alpine lakes, Anchorage has more than enough hiking trails to keep you busy.

 Difficulty: Moderate

-A long and steady climb will lead you to Rabbit Lake, a beautiful alpine lake in The Front Range of Anchorage’s Chugach Mountains.
-Rabbit Lake sits below two stunning peaks, North Suicide Peak and South Suicide Peak.
+Rabbit Lake is a beautiful alpine lake in the Front Range of Anchorage’s Chugach Mountains.
+The lake sits below two stunning peaks, North Suicide Peak and South Suicide Peak.

-This trail is popular in the summer and there are plenty of chances to see wildlife like moose and bears.
+This trail is one of the most popular day hikes in the summer and there are plenty of chances to see wildlife like moose and bears.
+To reach the lake, it’s a long and steady climb, but not difficult.

 Keep in mind it can be very windy on the Rabbit Lake Trail and parking is limited.